Revelation verse by verse

 “Then I heard a voice from heaven saying to me, write: ‘Blessed are the dead who die in the Lord from now on.’
 “Yes,” says the Spirit, “that they may rest from their labours, and their works follow them.”
 (NKJV)

-This is not about physical death.
-Other scriptures can unlock this profound meaning.
+This does not point to a physical death.
+Other scriptures unlock the meaning.

 “But whoever loses his life for my sake and the gospel will save it.”
 (Mark 8:35)